geneontology/go-ontology/docs/Installgit.md

 1. Navigate to the ontology directory of go-ontology:  ```/repos/go-ontology/src/ontology```

-2. Type: ```git status``` to reveal the branch you are working on.
+2. If this information is not displayed in the terminal window, type: ```git status``` to reveal the branch you are working on.

-3. Make sure you are working on the master branch.
-If you are, you will see:
+3. You will see:

-       On branch master
+       On branch [master] [or the name of the branch you are on]

        Your branch is up-to-date with 'origin/master'.